tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 <img src = "../images/ggplotexample5.png" width="450">
 </p>

-*Context*: Faceting based on vehicle class creates a grid of plots, each focusing on a different class.
-This approach allows for a more granular analysis, enabling comparisons across different vehicle categories.
+Faceting based on vehicle class creates a grid of plots, each focusing on a different class.

-#### Step 6: Final Touches, Adding Labels and Annotations
+### Step 6: Final Touches, Adding Labels and Annotations
+The last step, is to apply the final touches to your plot.
 Labels and annotations bring clarity and context to a plot, making it more informative and reader-friendly.

 {{% codeblock %}}